-As groups like the AALL Government Documents Special Interest Section's Fugitive Documents subcommittee identify and report "lost documents" to GPO they should be harvested immediately for the FDSys.
-Such efforts, together with GPO's automated harvesting of federal web sites, will facilitate the capture of much "born digital" federal information for description and preservation in the FDSys and distribution to FDLs.
-GPO and the depository community should cooperate with the National Archives, the Library of Congress, the National Digital Information Infrastructure and similar organizations to develop, share, and implement standards for document and metadata information interchange and delivery between government agencies and the public.
+Such efforts, together with GPO's automated harvesting of federal web sites, will facilitate the capture of much "born digital" federal content for description and preservation in the FDSys and also for distribution to FDLs.
+GPO and the depository community should cooperate with the National Archives and Records Administration, the Library of Congress, the National Digital Information Infrastructure and Preservation

+Program and similar entities to develop, share, and implement standards for document and metadata information interchange and delivery between government agencies and the public.

-4. Deepen and expand knowledge of government information resources via excellent training.
+4. Provide excellent training to deepen and expand knowledge of government information resources via excellent training.

-Rationale: As government information migrates to the web and future technologies, it is vital that both current and future government information professionals are educated in ways that will enable them to assist users with this information.
-In the digital information environment government information specialists will require the same broad knowledge of the federal government's history, organization, publishing patterns, politics, and personalities that they have traditionally needed to assist users locate specific information resources relevant to their particular information needs.
+Rationale: As government information migrates to the web and future technologies, it is vital that current and future government information professionals are educated in ways that will enable them to assist users information.
+In the digital information environment, government information specialists will require the same broad knowledge of the federal government's history, organization, publishing patterns, politics, and personalities that they have traditionally needed to assist users locate information resources relevant to their information needs.

 In addition to its traditional focus on providing in-person educational opportunities, Council recommends that the FDLP take advantage of technology as a tool for training.
 For example, GPO and the library community should incorporate Webcasting and similar technologies where feasible to reach the broadest possible audience.
 Similarly, user guides, tutorials, and other forms of Help documentation should be made widely available on the Web and topical access to these aids should be highly coordinated.
-In addition to taking advantage of technology, the FDLP should take advantage of the expertise of current government information professionals to teach, possibly via a series of webinars, courses on finding, using, and understanding government information.
+Enlist The expertise of current government information professionals to teach, possibly via a series of webinars, courses on finding, using, and understanding government information.
 These might be taught by librarians currently teaching government information courses in library schools.